 '''

-val (pred, rawPred, prob): (Feature[RealNN], Feature[OpVector], Feature[OpVector]) =
+val pred: Feature[Prediction] = modelSelector.getOutput()

-modelSelector.getOutput()

 '''

 3.8.7 Interoperability with SparkML

 All TransmogrifAI Stages can be used as spark ML stages by passing a Dataset or DataFrame directly into the .fit() or .transform() method.
 The important thing to note when using stages in this manner is that the names of the input features for the Stage must match the names of the column you wish to act on.